jamesdonoh/mobile-applications/report.md

 It should be noted that not all smartphone owners are comfortable with using geolocation features, sometimes because of doubts over how information about their location might be used by app developers.
 A recent survey [@punchtab] showed that 50% of mobile users were reluctant to share their location due to privacy concerns.
 However, the same survey showed that the biggest reason given (88%) for users to allow location tracking was the availability of "coupons or special offers".
 This suggests that users will be prepared to allow _HalfPrice Sushi_ to access their location because it will provide them with such offers.
 However the app should be designed so that it is still usable even without access to location services.

-For example, the first screen that the user sees when running the Just Eat app prompts them to enter their postcode:
+For example, the first screen that the user sees when running the Just Eat app prompts them to enter their postcode.

 ![Just Eat: postcode input screen](justeat-postcode.png){ width=50% }